-Pehlu Khan lynching case: All six accused acquitted by Rajasthan court
+Pehlu Khan lynching case: All six accused acquitted, Rajasthan government to challenge judgement

 The court decided to give them the benefit of doubt.